taosdata/TDengine/tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md

 >   before the script line.
 Then you can look for the core file in
 >   \<TDengine\>/tests/pytest after the program crash.

+>   Note3: if you are on the windows platform, you can install the git client,
+>   and then add %GitPath%\usr\bin;%GitPath%\mingw64\bin;%GitPath%\bin to the system
+>   environment variable Path.
+Note that %GitPath% is the installation path of git,
+>   such as C:\Program Files\Git.
+Then you can run the test script using the
+>   "sh smoketest.sh" command.

 ### How to add a new test case